Our teams give residents and their families choice and control over their care

 Person-centred care is essential for residents to live empowered, fulfilling lives.
 Our teams treat each individual with dignity and respect, getting to know what’s important to them, while supporting them with their lifestyle choices.

 Person-centred dementia care can make a real difference for people living with the condition, especially those with complex needs.
-By offering personalised care, colleagues can better meet the needs of residents living with dementia, helping them to feel calmer and happier by reducing agitation and aggressive behaviour.
+By offering personalised care, Care UK colleagues better meet the needs of residents living with dementia, helping them to feel calmer and happier by reducing agitation and aggressive behaviour.

 At Care UK, we follow a framework that represents what truly person-centred care looks, sounds and feels like.